 What is a gifted deposit and how to use it to buy a house

-It’s no wonder then that more than a third of first-time buyers cited the struggle to save for a deposit as the single biggest obstacle standing between them and home ownership.
+Saving for a deposit is getting tougher.
+First-time buyers had to raise an average deposit of £61,000 to get on the property ladder.
+And with property prices rising, it’s no wonder then that more than a third of first-time buyers cited the struggle to save a house deposit as the single biggest obstacle standing between them and home ownership.

-To overcome this hurdle, the majority of first-time buyers rely on family support to get on the property ladder
+To overcome this hurdle, the majority of first-time buyers rely on family support to get on the property ladder.
+For those lucky enough to have family who can help, a gifted deposit could be the answer.

-How a gifted deposit works
+How does a gifted deposit work

 Part of the anti-money laundering check is to ask for the gifted deposit proof of funds.
-Lenders and solicitors need to be able to trace the source of the money, for example, from a savings account statement where they can see the cash building up.
+Lenders and solicitors need to be able to trace the source of the money, for example from a savings account statement where they can see the cash building up.

 What is a gifted deposit letter?